WNVissie/BurgundyRoster/Instructions.md

 It moves to Staged Changes.
 If you edit the file again, you must stage it again to update the staged version.
 Commit:
+git ommit -m xx " (-m is for message)

 Only the files in Staged Changes are saved in the commit.
 Unstaged changes remain local and are not committed.